Determined to Rise

 February 8th: Indiana History Center, Indianapolis, IN

-March 4th and 5th: Museum of the City of New York, NYC
+March 4th: Museum of the City of New York, NYC

 March 10th: Oberlin College, Oberlin, OH